smkeller02/COMP333_HW3/README.md

 The URL you will be taken to after running 'npm start': http://localhost:3000

-# How to test frontend using Jest
+# How to test frontend using Jest (**Problem 5 for HW5**)
-1. Set up your XAMPP for your backend (run Apache - port 80 and MySQL - port 3306)
+1. Set up your XAMPP for your backend - see above 'Setting up the developement environment' section (run Apache - port 80 and MySQL - port 3306)
 2. GIT clone the repository:
 3. CD into the repo and then the frontend folder
 ```